hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 ## After starting Besu and Teku

-After starting Besu and Teku, your node should start syncing and connecting to peers.
+After starting Besu and Teku, your node starts syncing and connecting to peers.

 !!! example